Jay Ajayi: 2015 season

-Ajayi was drafted in the fifth round of the 2015 NFL Draft with the 149th overall pick by the Miami Dolphins (traded from the Minnesota Vikings in exchange for Mike Wallace).
+Ajayi was selected in the fifth round of the 2015 NFL draft with the 149th overall pick by the Miami Dolphins (traded from the Minnesota Vikings in exchange for Mike Wallace).
 He was the 14th of 22 running backs selected in that year's draft.
 On 7 May 2015, the Dolphins signed him to a four-year, $2.50 million rookie contract, which included a signing bonus of $220,813.

 On 6 September 2015, Ajayi was placed on injured reserve/designated to return due to broken ribs he suffered in the Dolphins' last exhibition game.
 On 8 November 2015, he made his NFL debut against the Buffalo Bills and rushed five times for 41 yards (8.2 average).
 He scored his first professional touchdown against the San Diego Chargers in a 30–14 defeat.
 He finished his rookie season with 49 carries for 187 yards (3.8 average) and one touchdown.
 He also recorded seven receptions for 90 yards.